 They also interviewed Cosatto, voted one of the UK’s best places to work, who use our device to improve employee morale since one year:

 The 2008 economic crisis saw Cosatto undergo extensive restructuring and a rethink of the company mindset.

 “I said to myself that if we have to go through the trauma of making people redundant, then we are going to rebuild a business that is fun and engaging,” he says.

 This included implementing technology to get rapid employee feedback, including a Celpax panel where employees press a button to indicate their mood as they leave.

 “A barometer on how the business is feeling”

 Mr. Kluge says: “Celpax gives us a barometer on how the business is feeling; if the general mood is going down, we can ask why.

 The board meets regularly to discuss the feedback and any employee can ask to come along to see how this is acted on.

 “The technology is not a replacement for face-to-face,” says Mr Kluge.
 “It has to be a conversation.
 I have one-to-ones on a regular basis and I encourage my senior managers to do so too.”

-So hey, if you’re eager to create authentic conversations at work your 1st Celpax is free.
+So hey, if you’re eager to create authentic conversations at work, check out the Celpax device.